AzMERIT - Resources and Information for Parents

 - We are on the right track.

 Arizona is asking more from our students so they can achieve their full potential.
 The AzMERIT test measures a wide range of real-world skills, like critical thinking, problem-solving, and analysis.
 For high school students, this exam is NOT required for graduation.
 It is, however, the most accurate tool available to measure whether your child is mastering the skills employers will expect of our young people.

 - Statewide, overall test scores show improvement.

-This year's AzMERIT results reflect an increase in overall proficiency levels when compared to 2015 test scores.
+This year's AzMERIT results reflect an increase in overall proficiency levels when compared to 2015 and 2016 test scores.
 This is a testament to the hard work of Arizona's teachers and students and our schools should be commended for the progress they've made.
 As students gain more practice with the key skills outlined in the standards and become more familiar with the AzMERIT test format, scores are expected to continue to improve over time.